 - 3.Start a new track.
 Hit the record, you are up and running with multiple mics at the same time now.

 Setup up on Ableton Live

-That’s all the three most common methods to using multiple microphones with one computer.
-If you have any problem or would like to suggest any other methods, feel free to comment below!
+That’s all the three most common methods to use multiple microphones with one computer.
+If you have any problem or would like to suggest other methods, feel free to comment below!